Ehsan-Tal/toggle_tracker/README.md

 - I intend freedom and self-control for your data and experience.
 - I also intend to keep working for a very long time and in an AGILE manner.
+- I intend to keep this app focused on being a tool for self-reflection.

 # How to Start
 Open up the website and toggle buttons on or off to signify that you have worked on it.